simonwoegerb/PRG2IC_project/README.md

 ## Functionality
 This application contains a function for Numerical Conversion from Base2-35 to Decimal as well as Decimal to Base2-35.
 Both have also been combined in Base2-35 to Base2-35 for developer convenience.
 All can be found in `src/conversion.cpp`

 The entire application runs in an infinte loop, always asking for the next set of input (Base to convert from, Base to convert to, Number to be converted).
-It can be quit by Ctrl+C.
+It can be quit by `Ctrl+C` or by inputting `q` or `Q` as any of the bases.
 Be aware of integer overflow.
 ## Building
 The application has an attached make file (runs on OpenSuse Tumbleweed).
 If built with `make debug`/`make debug_run`, the tests are automatically run on startup Otherwise they must be uncommented in the main file.